CSIRO-enviro-informatics/geosparql-ext-ont/README.md

 ## Status
-As of Feb, 2020, this ontology is being used in Loc-I.
+This ontology is being used in Loc-I.

 ## License